-I think that both of your nose problems are related and caused by a fundamental error with your breathing technique.
+I think both of your nose problems are related and caused by a fundamental error with your breathing technique.

-You will experience water and bubbles around your nostrils and maybe even slightly inside the very tip of your nose, but it will only go up your nose and burn if you actually inhale it.
+You will experience water and bubbles around your nostrils and maybe even slightly inside the very tip of your nose, but it will only go up your nose and burn if you inhale it.

-contains over 20 separate swimming exercises to help all parts of freestyle, including breathing.
+My best-selling book How To Swim Front Crawl contains over 20 separate swimming exercises to help all parts of freestyle, including breathing.
 You can download it, print out the parts you need and take them to your pool to try out.
 Click the link below for more information.